jupyterlab/jupyterlab-git/specification/Git_REST_API.md

     }
 ```

-### git status - Show the working tree status
+### /status - Show the working tree's status
-Request with a "current_path" to get the full status of current working tree.
+Request with a current_path.
+Get the full status of the current working tree.

 URL:
 ```bash